webexpress-framework/WebExpress/doc/development_guide.md

              └───────────┘
 ```

-- **Available** - The package is available, but not yet loaded by the WebExpress.
+- **Available** - The package is available, but not yet loaded by the `WebExpress`.
 - **Active** - The package has been loaded and is ready for use.
 - **Disable** - The package has been disabled.
 The use of the package is not possible.

 The `PackageManager` is responsible for provisioning the packages.
-This has the task of
-loading all packages and deactivating or removing them if desired.
-The following directories
-are used to store the packages and libraries:
+This has the task of loading all packages and deactivating or removing them if desired.
+The following directories are used to store the packages and libraries:

 ```
    📁 packages
-   ├📁 <package>
+   ├─📁 <package>
-   ├📄 catalog.xml
+   ├─📄 catalog.xml
-   ├📦 <package 1>.wxp
+   ├─📦 <package 1>.wxp
-   ├📦 <package …>.wxp
+   ├─📦 <package …>.wxp
-   └📦 <package n>.wxp
+   └─📦 <package n>.wxp
 ```

 |Directory/ File |Description